You Earned a Ticket!

 The language in a ballot measure specifies how the proceeds will be used and the duration of the tax.
 Most parcel taxes are levied for a finite period of time, typically 3-7 years, after which they automatically sunset (expire).
 Some communities have been successful in passing parcel taxes without a sunset provision.

 A ballot measure is a legal document, but also a communication to voters.
 It must express the intended purposes for the money raised.
-For example, a parcel tax measure might direct funds specifically toward art and music education.
-Or toward teacher collaboration time, or field trips, or other specific community priorities.
+For example, a parcel tax measure might direct funds specifically toward art and music education, or toward teacher collaboration time, field trips, and other specific community priorities.
 To give voters confidence that the funds will be used for the intended purpose, some parcel tax measures include provisions to create a community oversight committee.

 Are parcel taxes fair?